DerellLicht/plus42_skin_editor/README.md

 3. Update Size field in the .layout file:

 3a.
-Copy the Size field, and comment out the original Size field
+Duplicate the Size field, and comment out the original Size field

 3b. update new Size: field to reflect the new image size.
    NOTE that the Size: Width field is half of the image size, since the GIF is two images wide.